stevethedeveloper/android-quake-app/README.md

 This is an app demonstrating many Android concepts.

-It can be downloaded from the play store by searching for "PastMax" or going here:  https://play.google.com/store/apps/details?id=com.pastmax.quakefetcher

 Features:

 -Compatible with all versions of Android back to version 2.2 for maximum audience